CAZ-H/OmniHam/README.md

 Finally run Run.bat.

 __If you simply want to generate sentences:__
-The dictionary used is defined near the top of TextGen.rb.
 Run Gen.bat.
 Type a keyword or a sentence and press Enter.
 It will generate a few sentences containing either the given keyword or the longest word from the given sentence.